 - A subsequent written instrument such as a new will or a letter of revocation is created;

 - A physical act such as tearing up the will;

 - An operation of law, such as a subsequent marriage or a court determining the will to be invalid.

 After the testator’s death, their will is put through the probate process.
 Probate is the legal process in which a will’s validity or invalidity is determined.
 If the will is held to be valid, the testator’s estate will be distributed according to the directions in the will.
 While this may sound simple, probate proceedings tend to be complicated, time-consuming, expensive, and confusing.
 To get an idea of the process and complications, check out our guide to understanding the probate timeline.

-A trust is a separate entity whereby a person’s real and personal property is held and remains for the benefit of another persons.
-In general, a trust must have a settlor, an identifiable beneficiary, and a trustee.
+A trust is a separate entity whereby a person’s real and personal property is held and remains for the benefit of another person.
+In general, a trust must have a settlor, an identifiable beneficiary and a trustee.
 The settlor is the person creating the trust.
-The beneficiary of the trust are the designated individuals who hold inheritance rights of the trust property.
+The beneficiaries of the trust are the designated individuals who hold inheritance rights of the trust property.
 The settlor can name one or multiple beneficiaries.
 The trustee is the person or organization that manages the trust.

 Remember, when deciding on what type of will or trust you should implement, it is always best to consult a qualified probate attorney in your area.

 There are many types of trusts, each with their own functions and stipulations.
 Among these variations, there are two types of living trusts that are most common: